Compression Socks for Arthritis, Plantar fasciitis, Diabetes, Neuropathy & Varicose veins

 Can I sleep in these socks?

-Some people are advised by their clinician to wear compression garments at night.
-For many, the main benefit is during the day when you are upright and gravity encourages fluid to collect in the lower legs.
-If you are thinking of sleeping in these socks, discuss this with a healthcare professional first, especially if you have heart or circulation problems or diabetes.
-If you notice any discomfort, numbness or colour change while wearing them at night, take them off.
+Some people are advised by their clinician to wear compression at night, but for many the main benefit is during the day.
+If you’re considering wearing them overnight, talk to a healthcare professional first – especially if you have heart or circulation problems or diabetes.
+If you notice any discomfort, numbness or colour change while wearing them in bed, remove them straight away.

 Are these socks suitable if I have diabetes?

-They have features that can be helpful in many adults with diabetes, such as an open‑toe front, soft fabric, a gentle cuff and moderate compression around the ankle.
-These can help with mild swelling and provide a kinder contact with the skin.
-However, because diabetic feet vary so much in risk, it is important to check with your diabetes team or podiatrist before using compression, especially if you have had ulcers, have prominent deformities or have been told you have poor circulation.
+They help many adults with diabetes because they’re open at the toes, use soft low-friction fabric, have a gentle cuff, and offer only moderate compression.
+However, because diabetic feet vary so much in risk, it’s important to check with your diabetes team or podiatrist before using compression – especially if you have had ulcers, have prominent deformities, or have been told you have poor circulation.

 Are these the same as hospital compression stockings?

-No. Stockings given in hospital or clinic for DVT prevention or management are usually calf‑ or thigh‑length and provide a specific level of pressure chosen for your condition.
-These NuovaHealth socks only cover the foot and ankle and are intended for general support and comfort in that area.
-They do not replace prescribed stockings where those have been recommended.
+No. Stockings given in hospital for DVT prevention or management are usually calf- or thigh-length and provide a specific level of pressure chosen for your condition.
+These socks only cover the foot and ankle and are intended for general support and comfort.

 - Wash them regularly on a mild machine cycle, following the care label.